 There is no crime committed, as there is no statute stating that mask-wearing is mandatory.
 That does not mean that an individual who believes they have a claim against another says negligence (not wearing a mask) that has caused a personal injury (contracting Covid) cannot sue that individual through the civil courts.
 Winning such an action gives rise to the automatic remedy of damages (compensation).
 The amount of damages depends on the injuries and losses suffered.

-Furthermore, the burden of proof (evidence that a claimant needs to produce to prove their case) is a lower burden than that of a criminal action.
+Furthermore, the burden of proof (evidence that a claimant needs to produce to prove their case) is lower than that of a criminal action.
 The responsibility in a civil action is that the claimant must prove their case on a balance of probabilities, i.e. that the claimant is more likely than not to be correct and has weightier evidence than the defendant (the person they are suing).
-Whereas the burden of proof in a criminal action is that the prosecution must prove their case ‘beyond any reasonable doubt’.
+The burden of proof in a criminal action is that the prosecution must prove their case ‘beyond any reasonable doubt’.

 So, is it worth risking not wearing a mask?